maurges/every-rust-gui-library/notes.md

 Fucking lol, every app in my mac freezes when it tries to open a save dialogue.
 I thought it was just buggy firefox, but no.

+Saving and loading is weird.
+Is it possible for a subcomponent to open a save dialogue?
+Yes.
+Is it possible for the subcomponent to then act on the result of the dialogue?
+Only if the app allows it.
+So you need to set up a message passing system for this to work.
+I like the qml approach more, even though it also becomes a non-locality spaghetti.

+And with this, druid is done.
+I could have styled it, but oh my god flexes are weird.
+The default widgets look neat, modern you might say.
+Creating new widgets is pretty easy.
+But you can't style the existing controls, so that's a minor downside.
+Although so far only qml and css-based things allow for styling, and in very different ways, and for qml it's kind of .. strange? that they do.
+It's nice that it's there, but why did they do it if it still requires creating new widgets.

+So, I really liked the approach with state and lenses.
+It was very intuitive and easy to combine, but kind of boilerplatey, since you need to declare your state separately.
+Would be nice to have the state hidden with async maybe?
+I don't know, how would lenses even work then.

+I couldn't grok the flexes approach, but on the other hand I specifically avoided the examples as to not spoil myself on the todo list solution present there.
+When I did dive into the examples, they were very easy to understand and I immediately grasped the mechanics.
+Those were lenses, state, and meta-widgets like List and Either.

+- Default widgets: enough, good looking
+- Creating simple widgets: medium, long
+- Creating compound widgets: simple
+- Layouting: basic rows and cols are trivial, but I didn't understand the complicated stuff at all
+- Custom layouts: medium, very long
+- Reactivity: simpler than qml
+- Setting up: very easy except on linux
+- Documentation: medium with good examples, except flexes
+- Tutorial: present, outdated, very necessary
+- Diving into source: didn't need to
+- Overall: approve, even though flexes are hard

 ## egui
 Immediate mode, skip.